Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Designing with the GDT

-\textbf{- \textit{I/O Designer}} (Fig. \ref{fig:architecture}.e): Responsible for designing the I/O module, which includes artifacts like airbags in the FCI for detecting external inputs or providing output feedback.
-The \textit{I/O Designer,} also receiving design details from the \textit{Consultant}, will offer design suggestions for the I/O module based on this information and its knowledge of the FCI.
-These are primarily qualitative suggestions.
-But in cases when five predefined shapes are used for the output airbags, quantitative geometry of these shapes (e,g, the diameter of a sphere) will be suggested.
-Qualitative recommendations are directly reflected in the corresponding section of the GUI (Fig. \ref{fig:architecture}.m).
-Quantitative suggestions are processed through inverse design algorithms to generate heat-sealing patterns and dimensions for user review via the GUI (Fig. \ref{fig:architecture}.m).
+\textbf{- \textit{I/O Designer}} (Fig. \ref{fig:architecture}.e): This agent designs the I/O module, including components like airbags for detecting inputs or providing output feedback.
+Based on details from the \textit{Consultant} and its knowledge of the FCI, the \textit{I/O Designer} offers primarily qualitative design suggestions.
+For predefined output shapes, such as airbags, it will try to provide quantitative geometry (e.g., sphere diameter).
+Qualitative suggestions are displayed directly in the GUI (Fig. \ref{fig:architecture}.m), while quantitative recommendations are processed via inverse design algorithms to generate heat-sealing patterns and dimensions for user review (Fig. \ref{fig:architecture}.m).

-In the next subsection, we will demonstrate the process of completing an FCI design using this FCI-GDT through an example.